Lighten Your Load This Holiday Season: 5 Practical Tips

+The holiday season is in full swing, and wow, do the marketers have thoughts about how your life could be better if you just bought more and did more for everyone else.
 Even when you intentionally simplify, the holiday to-do list can still feel endless.
-That is because adding anything to an already full plate is going to feel like too much.
+That's because adding anything to an already full plate is going to feel like too much.
 The truth is that the holidays are a lot.
 A lot of tasks.
 A lot of keeping track.
 A lot of “just one more thing.”
-And trying to do everything yourself is a fast track to burnout.
+Trying to do everything yourself is a fast track to burnout.

 You might believe that you should flawlessly handle the holidays because that is what culture, tradition, and social media have drilled into us.
-The truth is that women and moms have been silently making the holidays “magical” for generations and, in my opinion, it is time to change the script.
+The truth is that women and moms have been silently making the holidays “magical” for generations, and, in my opinion, it is time to change the script.

 There is a different way than doing it all by yourself and losing yourself in the process.
 Here are 5 practical ways to lighten the load this holiday season.